KatherLab/STAMP/README.md

 MAX_JOBS=4 uv sync --extra build --extra gpu
 ```

+### Additional Dependencies

 > [!IMPORTANT]
 > STAMP additionally requires OpenCV dependencies to be installed.
-If you want to use flash-attn, you also need to install the `clang` compiler and a [CUDA toolkit](https://developer.nvidia.com/cuda-downloads).
+If you want to use `flash-attn`, you also need to install the `clang` compiler and a [CUDA toolkit](https://developer.nvidia.com/cuda-downloads).
 >

 > For Ubuntu < 23.10: